hmdliu/hmdliu-cv/index.md

 ## Background
 I'm a junior student at NYU Shanghai.
 My major is Computer Science, and I also minor in Mathematics.
 Academic research has brought me a lot of fun, so I'm likely to pursue a PhD degree after graduation.

 My research interests are broadly in the <font color="FFA500">Computer Vision</font> field.
-Recent research topics includes semantic segmentation, few-shot segmentation, and structural reparameterization.
+Recent research topics includes semantic segmentation, few-shot segmentation, and structural re-parameterization.

 <div id="webaddress">
   <a href="mailto:hammond.liu@nyu.edu" target="_blank"><i class="fa fa-envelope-open"></i> hammond.liu@nyu.edu</a> |